nidhishdb/notessite/React/react.md

 >When something is important enough, you do it even if the odds are not in your favor - *Elon Musk*
 - - - -

+You can start a project by running CRA with npx - `sudo npx create-react-app project-name`, by doing this you won't have to install create-react-app globally.